 His experience in the transportation industry began in 1982 as a steamship line agent with Barwil Agencies.
 Cushing later joined the Port of Los Angeles, where he was marketing manager until he left to start up eModal.

-Dean Davison is technical director, of maritime for WSP in the United Kingdom.
-He has previously had 10 years of direct experience within the port operating business at the Port of Tilbury (UK) with Forth Ports, together with time spent as a trade write for Informa PLC, followed by substantial time as a specialist port and shipping consultant for over 18 years for a diverse range of industry companies.
-At WSP he is responsible for the management and provision of a range of commercial, financial, and due diligence projects for both private and public clients.
+Dean Davison is technical director of maritime for WSP in the United Kingdom.
+He previously gained 10 years of direct experience within the port operating business at the Port of Tilbury in the United Kingdom with Forth Ports, together with time spent as a trade write for Informa PLC, followed by more than 18 years as a specialist port and shipping consultant for a diverse range of companies.
+At WSP, Davison is responsible for the management and provision of a range of commercial, financial, and due diligence projects for both private and public clients.
 He specializes in projects in North America and has previously lived and worked in New York and New Jersey.